henryhe1/space/content/page/about.md

 +++

 Hello internet wanderer!
 The idea of a static blog was inspired by my good friend Ed [(edho.me)](http://edho.me) and serves as a space for my thoughts and reflections.
-We're all in this swirling, sometimes laminar and sometimes turbulent river called life, but if we just step out and sit on the shore every once in a while, it can lead to a more enriched and personally meaningful experience.
+We're all in this swirling, sometimes laminar and sometimes turbulent river called life, but if we just step out and sit on the shore every once in a while, I believe it can lead to a more enriched and personally meaningful experience.
 I just started medical school in Canada, so many of the posts will probably be medicine-related, as I try and figure things out.
 Other potential topics include tech, health/fitness, ethics  - maybe I'll share some of my music/vlogs here as well!

 ### tech stuff